 The above graph represents the total volume and value of NACH transactions in India, by month.
-In July 2019, the National Automated Clearing House (NACH) handled over 279.7 million transactions worth over Rs 1,468.67 billion in India.
-That represents nearly 2.52% month-over-month increase in the number of NACH transactions, and a notable 9.2% month-over-month increase in the value of NACH transactions.
+Both, the volume and value of NACH transactions in India reached an all-time high in the month of October 2019.
+The National Automated Clearing House (NACH) handled over 360.6 million transactions worth over Rs 2,007.72 billion in India.
+The country recorded an appreciable 25.1% and 38.5% month-over-month growth in the volume and value of NACH transactions, respectively.

 |Source||Reserve Bank of India (RBI)|